 8 days, 8 nights:

 Level of Difficulty – Moderate to Difficult.
-Although the mileage is very reasonable, days 4 and 6 are extremely hilly, especially with hybrid bikes and off-road riding.
+Although the mileage is very reasonable, days 5 and 7 are extremely hilly.
 Cycling enthusiasts will love the challenge of this terrain, but active, fit travelers will also love the tour using an electric-assist bike to enable full enjoyment of your vacation.
 All participants must be able to handle a bike comfortably, as we occasionally ride through gravel scattered along roads from farm vehicles, and ride downhill on bumpy roads.

-For a great overview of the entire tour, here’s a link to a longer 9 minute video one of our participants made!
+For a great overview of the entire tour, here’s a link to a longer 9 minute video one of our 2018 participants created!

 Day 0 (afternoon before cycle tour).
 We meet at our hotel in Royal Tunbridge Wells, site of the historic “Pantiles” pedestrian section of restaurants and shops, and check out our bikes.

 Day 1, 26 miles.
 After a traditional full English Breakfast, we ride to Leeds Castle, called the “loveliest castle in Europe,” where we stay in a B&B on the grounds.